 - Senate SB 1305 proposes requiring insurance companies to perform a semiannual comparison of their in-force policies, annuities, and retained asset accounts issued in the Commonwealth after January 1, 2016, against the U.S. Social Security Administration Death Master File or its equivalent to identify potential Death Master File matches.
 Insurance companies would then be required to contact beneficiaries of the policy as soon as possible, as practical.
 This has an estimated impact on the Literary Fund of reducing revenue.
-Therefore, the amendment reduces the amount of funding available from the Literary Fund in fiscal year 2016 to pay for teacher retirement by \$12.0 million and replaces that amount of funding with \$12.0 million in general funds. - House No action taken
+Therefore, the amendment reduces the amount of funding available from the Literary Fund in fiscal year 2016 to pay for teacher retirement by \$12.0 million and replaces that amount of funding with \$12.0 million in general funds. - House no action taken - Final General Assembly Action no action taken

-Update Projected Kindergarten Enrollment Used in the Virginia Preschool Initiative (VPI) Funding Formula to September 2015 (Fiscal Year 2016)
+Update the Projected Kindergarten Enrollment Used in the Virginia Preschool Initiative (VPI) Funding Formula for Fiscal Year 2016 by Using Actual Fiscal Year 2015 Enrollment in the Projection

-- Senate No action taken - House The House proposes updating the projected kindergarten enrollment used in the VPI funding formula for fiscal year 2016 from September 30, 2013, to the projected kindergarten enrollment for September 30, 2015.
+- Senate no action taken - House The House proposes updating the projected kindergarten enrollment used in the VPI funding formula for fiscal year 2016 by updating the actual kindergarten enrollment data used in the projection from September 30, 2013, to September 30, 2014.
 This change in projected enrollment results in a general fund savings of \$2.8 million in fiscal year 2016.